rutatuckute/the-non-fictional/content/blog/war-in-ukraine-kremlins-playbook-for-dummies/index.md

 <h4 class="current-affairs">NEWSPEAK & CENSORSHIP</h4>

-All these aformentioned tactics are enforced and masterly wrapped into the <span style="color: #8ac926">Newspeak</span>, which is then repeated over and over again by <span style="color: #8ac926">Russian nowadays <em>nomenclatura</em></span> - Sergey Lavrov, Maria Zakharova, Putin itself.
+All these aformentioned tactics are enforced and masterly wrapped into the <span style="color: #8ac926">Newspeak</span>, which is then repeated over and over again by <span style="color: #8ac926">Russian nowadays <em>nomenclatura</em></span> - Sergey Lavrov, Maria Zakharova, Putin himself.
 Internally, ordinary citizens are subjected to the shackles of censorship.
 A <span style="color: #8ac926">thoughtcrime</span> could send you to jail for 15 years.

 Let’s take somes excerpts from a <a class="current-affairs" href="https://www.mid.ru/en/press_service/minister_speeches/1802677/">recent interview with Lavrov</a> - it contains a full package of <span style="color: #8ac926">Big Lies, misleading information and whataboutism</span>.